 - After this course, participants will be able to apply various versions of the original HHIE to the clinical decision-making process.

 |10-25 Minutes||Discuss how auditory wellness can be measured in the clinic.|

-Brian Taylor, AuD, is the director of clinical content development for Signia.
-He is also the editor of Audiology Practices, a quarterly journal of the Academy of Doctors of Audiology and editor-at-large for Hearing Health and Technology Matters, a leading industry blog.
+Brian Taylor is a Doctor of Audiology and Senior Director of Audiology for Signia.
+He is also the editor of Audiology Practices, a quarterly journal of the Academy of Doctors of Audiology, editor-at-large for Hearing Health and Technology Matters and adjunct instructor at the University of Wisconsin.
 Dr. Taylor has authored several peer reviewed articles and textbooks and is a highly sought out lecturer.
 Brian has nearly 30 years of experience as both a clinician, business manager and university instructor.
-His most recent textbook, Audiology Practice Management was published in 2019.

 Professor Barbara Weinstein is a Professor of Audiology at the Graduate Center, CUNY and an Adjunct Professor of Medicine at NYU Langone Hospital.
 She developed the world’s most widely used measure of “auditory wellness” which is widely used to identify persons with hearing difficulties.
 The Hearing Handicap Inventory has been translated into 20+ different languages and is used globally to document the negative health effects associated with hearing loss and the outcomes associated with hearing aid use, audiologic rehabilitation and counseling, and e-rehabilitation.
 Dr. Weinstein has also widely researched widely in geriatric audiology around screening and around psycho-social factors associated with hearing loss.
 She completed one of the first studies on senile dementia and hearing loss and hearing loss and social isolation.
 Dr. Weinstein founded and directed the Doctoral Program in Audiology at the Graduate Center, CUNY in New York City as well as the Doctoral programs in Public Health, Nursing Sciences and Physical Therapy.